 Elastic and Kibana Install (Windows)

-This guide walks through the steps to set up a single node Elasticsearch cluster and an instance of Kibana.
+This guide walks you through setting up a single node Elasticsearch cluster and Kibana instance.
 It should take around 2 hours to complete the Elastic and Kibana install.

 If you are setting up a production environment, you will want to set up an Elasticsearch cluster.
-More information on this can be found on the ElasticSearch website.
+Please use the Elasticsearch website for more information on how to do this.

 Folder Structure Set Up

-Check the path of the storage location in this script before running it.
-For example: (C:\).
+Check the storage path in this script before running it.
+For example: (C:).

 mkdir C:\Apps;